 “We hear about politics all the time, but is politics good or evil?” asked Dr. Amani Moazzam.

 The other day in our Public Finance class we were analysing the annual financial statements of the Pakistan International Airlines (PIA) that a thought struck me.
 The thought made me giggle and my imagination floated my mind away from the seminar discussion which I regretted greatly afterwards.
-Continue with reading
+Continue reading “One Privatisation to Fix Them All”

 In the arena of international relations, there is no such thing as equality.
 The perception of state’s power and national interests set the stage of how states interact with each other.
 Coincidently, Pakistan’s Prime Minister Nawaz Sharif’s visit to the United States coincided with the visit of Chinese President Xi Jinping’s visit to the United Kingdom.
 The difference of reception of both leaders by their host countries is a classic example how states perceive other states and treat them accordingly.

 One of my relatives, who takes keen interest in the developments in Syria, recently tagged me on Facebook to a link from a UK-based newspaper claiming Turkey has shot down a Russian jet.
 He often sends me links to news reports and asks my opinion on the future of the world.
 I told him that I cannot confirm this news because I do not possess any means to do that.
-Continue with reading
+Continue reading “Why Russian Action Is Not the Solution?”

 I have never been exactly very healthy.
 I am told that this is an acquired condition which I believe to mean that I was not born this way.
 I confess I have abused my body a little too much.
 I do not exactly remember the last time I have spent two nights in a row with a proper 8-hours sleep.
 I have spent my entire adult life so far staying up at night reading novels, smoking, and drinking tea, coffee and coca cola.
-Continue with reading
+Continue reading “Thyroid Disease of American Foreign Policy”